-The Gothic era arrived on the scene and fashion lines wilted into drooping ringlets and dragging skirts.
-Sleeves lost their fullness and became fitted; shoulders were extended below their natural line and skirt hems lowered to the floor.
-Generally necklines were worn high during the day and wide in the evening.
+The Gothic era arrived, and fashion lines wilted into drooping ringlets and dragging skirts.
+Sleeves lost their fullness and became fitted, and shoulders were extended below their natural lines.
+Skirt hems lowered to the floor.
+Necklines were were generally cut high for day wear and wide for the evening.
 The skirt became very domed in silhouette, requiring yet more petticoats to achieve the desired shape.
-Trimmings of tucks and pleats were used to emphasize this new line.
-Colors shifted to darker tones and solid color fabrics were more in tune with the new solemnity.
+Tucks and pleats were used to emphasize this new line.
+Colors shifted to darker tones, and solid-color fabrics were more in tune with the new solemnity.

-Prints and patterns came to the fore for obvious reasons.
-The substantial expanses of fabric were crying out for visual interest which large plaids and border prints provided.
+Prints and patterns came to the fore as these substantial expanses of fabric cried out for visual interest, which was provided by large plaids and border prints.